Icap says global broking revenue curbed by slower market activity

-LONDON Broker ICAP plc IAP.L said activity in its global broking division dropped in February and March on account of lower trading volumes on global markets.
+LONDON, April 1 Broker ICAP plc said activity in its global broking division dropped in February and March on account of lower trading volumes on global markets.

 In a trading update on Tuesday, ICAP said February and March revenue in global broking contracted by 14 percent compared with a year earlier.